-As an active pastor, how Dan Nelson found time to write such a readable, masterful book on the great life of eighteenth-century evangelist, George Whitefield, I’ll never know!
-Whitefield’s lifespan on this earth was from December 16, 1714, until September 29, 1770, … dying at just 55-years of age.
+As an active pastor, how Dan Nelson found time to write such a readable, masterful, well researched book on the great life of eighteenth-century evangelist, George Whitefield, I’ll never know!
+The amazing Whitefield’s lifespan on this earth was from December 16, 1714, until September 29, 1770, … dying on one his trips to the Colonies at just 55-years of age.

 The great Charles Spurgeon said that Whitefield was “… his human example of ministry.”

 John MacArthur says of the book “… a wonderfully engaging chronicle of a truly great life.”